Richard Taylor (mathematician): Career

 He received his Bachelor of Arts (B.A.) degree from the Clare College of the University of Cambridge.
 During his time at Cambridge, he was president of The Archimedeans in 1981 and 1982, following the resignation of his predecessor.
-He earned his Ph.D. in mathematics from Princeton University in 1988 after completing a doctoral dissertation, titled "On congruences between modular forms", under the supervision of Andrew Wiles.
+He earned his Ph.D. degree in mathematics from Princeton University in the United States in 1988, after completing a doctoral dissertation, titled "On congruences between modular forms", under the supervision of Andrew Wiles.

 He was an assistant lecturer, lecturer, and then reader at the University of Cambridge from 1988 to 1995.
 From 1995 to 1996 he held the Savilian chair of geometry at the University of Oxford and Fellow of New College, Oxford.
 He was a professor of mathematics at Harvard University from 1996 to 2012, at one point becoming the Herchel Smith Professor of Pure Mathematics.
 He moved to the Institute for Advanced Study in Princeton, New Jersey as the Robert and Luisa Fernholz Professorship from 2012 to 2019.
 He has been the Barbara Kimball Browning Professor in Humanities & Sciences at Stanford University since 2018.